 All day students are required to live in College provided housing, space permitting.
-Exceptions to this policy are stated in the Student Life section of this catalog.
+Exceptions to this policy are stated in the Student Handbook.

 Board Fee

 All dormitory students are required to purchase a full meal plan (19 or 15 meals per week).
 Commuter students may elect to purchase a five- or ten-meal plan.